zestime/build_gpt2/build_gpt2.md

 ## Tensor Cores, timing the code, TF32 precision, 333ms

+I set the set_float32_matmul_precision('high').
+They have 3 values.
+- highest :
+- high :
+- medium :

 ## float16, gradient scalers, bfloat16, 300ms

+- Automatic Mixed Precision (AMP) - torch.cuda.amp provide mixed precision, where float16 is used for matmul and bfloat16 is used for gradient scalers.
+This uses `torch.autocast`.
+This should cover forward pass and logit calculation, except backward pass.
+- autocast can convert float32 to float16, such as matmul, but it does not convert float16 to float32.

 ## torch.compile, Python overhead, kernel fusion, 130ms

+- compile : seepup mainly comes from reducing python overhead and GPU read/writes, and so the observed speedup may vary on factors such as model architecture and batch size.
+- optimize process, read all layers at the begining.
+But without compilation, it doesn't know what layers next.

 ## flash attention, 96ms

+2022 paper : Flash Attention: Fast and Memory-Efficient Attention with Kernel Fusion and Asynchronous Computation

+Kernel fusion operation - single fused kernel faster 7.6x avoid HBM
+Flash Attention doesn't read and write the large matrix N x N online softmax manner

+Flash Attention 2 - online normalizer calcuation for softmax
+- few memory accesses and hyphothesis

 ## nice/ugly numbers. vocab size 50257 → 50304, 93ms

+extend vocab size to 50304 following power of 2.
+It is not that important, but it is common practice.
+I'm not sure it is faster than before.
+In the toy set, it improved from 92ms to 88ms.

 # SECTION 3: hyperpamaters, AdamW, gradient clipping

+GPT3 paper
+Language Models are Unsupervised Multitask Learners Hyper parameters at details of model training roughly GPT-2 and GPT-3 are similar
+- AdamW : beta and eps
+- clip global norm : bigger shock, hacky solution

 ## learning rate scheduler: warmup + cosine decay

+learning rate needs to be scheduled. at the first start a little higher as warm up, then it follow cosign decay.

 ## batch size schedule, weight decay, FusedAdamW, 90ms

+graudual batch size
+understand weight decay
+Weight decay is a regularization hyperparameter that dictates how strongly the model's weights are penalized simply for being large.
+On the other hand, The learning rate is an optimization hyperparameter that dictates how big of a step the optimizer takes in the direction of the loss function's negative gradient (i.e., downhill).

 ## gradient accumulation